SIMMC 2.0: A Task-oriented Dialog Dataset for Immersive Multimodal Conversations: Introduction

 \section{Introduction}

-The Situated and Interactive Multimodal Conversaitional AI (SIMMC) challenge \cite{moon2020situated}, held as part of DSTC9 \cite{dstc9}, aimed to lay the foundations for the real-world assistant agents that can handle multimodal inputs, and perform multimodal actions.
-Specifically, it provided the SIMMC corpora as new benchmark datasets for studying task-oriented dialogs that encompass a situated multimodal user context in the form of a co-observed image or virtual reality (VR) environment.
-Since the introduction of the dataset, a number of follow-up work \cite{simmc1-team1,simmc1-team2,simmc1-team3,simmc1-team4,simmc1-team5} have established a new set of state-of-the-art baselines for the multimodal task-oriented dialog systems on the SIMMC dataset.
+The Situated and Interactive Multimodal Conversational AI (SIMMC) challenge \cite{moon2020situated}, held as part of DSTC9 \cite{dstc9}, aimed to lay the foundations for the real-world assistant agents that can handle multimodal inputs, and perform multimodal actions.
+Specifically, it provided the SIMMC datasets as new benchmarks for studying task-oriented dialogs that encompass a situated multimodal user context in the form of a co-observed image or virtual reality (VR) environment.
+Since the introduction of the dataset, a number of follow-up work \cite{simmc1-team1,simmc1-team2,simmc1-team3,simmc1-team4,simmc1-team5} have established a new set of state-of-the-art baselines for the multimodal task-oriented dialog systems on SIMMC.

-\sm{ Inspired by the first SIMMC challenge \cite{moon2020situated}, we propose a new multimodal dialog dataset (\dn) for the community to tackle and continue the effort towards building a successful multimodal assistant agent.
+\sk{ Though SIMMC serves as a step towards building multimodal virtual agents, the dataset falls short (understandably so) in the complexity of the considered multimodal contexts.
+In particular, the co-observed image or VR environment is simplistic and far from realistic user situations.
+To bridge this gap, we take inspiration from the first SIMMC challenge \cite{moon2020situated} and} \sm{ propose a new multimodal dialog dataset (\dn) for the community to tackle and continue the effort towards building a successful multimodal assistant agent.
 Specifically, \dn{} is designed to include a closer-to-real-world context for a fashion or furniture shopping scenario, moving away from the sanitized contexts present in the original SIMMC datasets.
 To this end, we propose a VR scene generator that allows for controlling and capturing diverse multimodal contexts with ground-truth scene graph information, while serving as a close proxy for real-world scenarios.
 We then collect $11K$ assistant$\leftrightarrow$user task-oriented dialogs ($117K$ utterances) grounded on diverse photo-realistic VR renders of commercial stores ($1.5K$ different scenes).

-The incorporation of the complex and cluttered multimodal contexts introduces several interesting challenges, such as understanding visual \textit{and} dialog coreferences (`\textit{the one directly behind it}', `\textit{the one I mentioned}'), tracking dialog states along with multimodal objects, etc. In addition, the use of photo-realistic scenes surfaces practical limitations of CV models that need to be addressed, such as the detection of partially observed or obstructed referent objects, the visual texture recognition, etc.
+The incorporation of the complex and cluttered multimodal contexts introduces several interesting challenges, such as understanding visual \textit{and} dialog coreferences (`\textit{the one directly behind it}', `\textit{the one I mentioned}'), tracking dialog states along with multimodal objects, etc. In addition, the use of photo-realistic scenes surfaces practical limitations of CV models that need to be addressed, such as the detection of partially observed or obstructed referent objects, the visual texture recognition, \etc.

 To this end, we propose four main benchmark tasks that are essential in building a multimodal task assistant: Multimodal Disambiguation, Multimodal Coreference Resolution (MM-Coref), Multimodal Dialog State Tracking (MM-DST), and Response Generation.
 We then provide a baseline model trained for these tasks, and highlight the key challenges and future research directions. }